HVERAGERÐI

 - Village in bloom

-Hveragerði has long been a famous destination for tourists with a wide variety of hotels and restaurants.
-Both summer and winter Icelanders and foreigners alike have enjoyed visiting the town for decades.
+Hveragerði has long been a famous destination for tourists with many hotels and restaurants.
+Both summer and winter, Icelanders and foreigners alike have enjoyed visiting the town for decades.
 With a population of about 3.000 and located only 45 km from Reykjavik, Hveragerði is a town not to be missed.
 It may be viewed from the vantage point of the Kambar mountain slope, as it spreads out across a 5000-year-old lava field.
-Throughout the year, pillars of steam may be seen rising up from the town – and in summer it is truly a green community, abounding in trees.
-A green revolution is taking place as areas of woodland in and around Hveragerði expand, with the locals working together in order to further develop their blossoming town.
+Throughout the year, pillars of steam may be seen rising from the town – and in summer, it is truly a green community, abounding in trees.
+A green revolution is taking place as woodland areas in and around Hveragerði expand, with the locals working together to develop their blossoming town further.

-Certainly, the most precious gem of the town of Hveragerði is its geothermal area – indeed, there are not many communities in the world with hot springs literally in their backyard.
-The geothermal area is securely fenced off for safety reasons but can be visited during opening hours listed on the park's Facebook page - https://www.facebook.com/Geothermalpark or by emailing tourinfo@hveragerdi.is for more information and group bookings.
+Indeed, the most precious gem of the town of Hveragerði is its geothermal area – indeed, there are not many communities in the world with hot springs literally in their backyard.
+The geothermal area is securely fenced off for safety reasons.
+Still, it can be visited during opening hours listed on the park's Facebook page - https://www.facebook.com/Geothermalpark or by emailing tourinfo@hveragerdi.is for more information and group bookings.

 Several very active hot springs throw colorful mud and clear water up into the air and are a spectacular sight.

 LÁ Art Museum is situated in Hveragerdi.
-It is an art museum that preserves a small collection of modern and contemporary art mainly from Icelandic artists but also some work by international artists.
-Every year the museum puts up a variation of exhibitions that have repeatedly been awarded.
+It is an art museum that preserves a small collection of modern and contemporary art, mainly from Icelandic artists and some international artists' work.
+Every year, the museum puts up a variation of repeatedly awarded exhibitions.